High Performance Metal Bellows and Expansion Joints

 Bellows are electroformed by electroplating metal onto a machined aluminum mandrel (model) of the desired configuration.
 After electroforming, aluminum is chemically dissolved, leaving behind a stress-free bellows, as shown in the illustration on the right.

 NiCoForm electroforms bellows with NiColoy®, an alloy that outperforms nickel in every respect.
-Competition's nickel bellows have a lower mechanical strength, and a narrower operating range.
+Competition's nickel bellows have lower mechanical strength and operating temperature.
 Therefore, nickel bellows can not be reliably welded or brazed.
 Due to electroformed nickel's porosity, for leak tightness conventional nickel bellows rely on a copper lamina, sandwiched between two nickel layers.

 NiCoForm's proprietary NiColoy® is free from the limitations of electrodeposited nickel.
 With superior mechanical and thermal properties, this alloy can be used over a wider temperature range (cryogenic up to 660°F/ 350°C), and withstand higher stresses and strains without permanent deformation.
 NiColoy® bellows can be welded, brazed, electrojoined and soldered.
 Their stress-free nature assures longer cycle life in extension, compression, bending and rotation.
 Non-porous and corrosion resistant, NiColoy® bellows are helium leakproof with no copper lamina.

-NiColoy® bellows outperform nickel ones, and are the only choice when extended cycle life and greater consistency are essential.
+NiColoy® bellows outperform nickel ones, and are the only choice when extended cycle life, higher service temperature, and greater consistency are essential.